liamsto/rust-kernel/README.md

 # A Work-in-Progress OS Written in Rust

-This is a work in progress OS written in Rust.
+This is a work in progress OS written in pure Rust.
 The goal is to create a simple OS that can run on a real machine.
-The OS will be written in Rust for x86_64 and is mainly for educational purposes and to experiment with interesting OS features.
+It runs on x86_64.

-The foundation of the OS is build upon this [amazing tutorial](https://os.phil-opp.com/) by Phillip Oppermann.
-After laying that groundwork, I have shifted towards implementing unique features and optimizations.
+The foundation of the OS is built upon this [tutorial](https://os.phil-opp.com/) by Phillip Oppermann.
+By now, it's diverged pretty heavily from that tutorial, but it wouldn't exist without it!

 ## Current Status
-Currently in the process of migrating the a newer version of the bootloader crate, which brings with it a number of large necessary changes (VGA replaced with a framebuffer, UEFI booting and ACIP, possibly changes to GDT).
-This will be going on a `migration` branch rather than `main`.

-### Migration To-Do
-- [x] Replace `bootloader` with `bootloader-api`
-- [x] Redesign `kernel_main` to support the `BootloaderConfig` setup
-- [X] Move from VGA text mode to a pixel-based framebuffer
-- [ ] Switch to UEFI (set up APIC)
+Recently moved to a new version of the `bootloader` crate which necessitated a bunch of changes.
+Most importantly, moving from the legacy PIC system to APIC (and all the complications that come with that) and moving towards support for multicore.
+Now, the main goal is ironing out any bugs in that system and stabilizing it before we add more features on.

 ## To-Do List:
 | Feature                                    | Status       | Description                                                                                                                                  |